SAP-docs/preview.developer.concur.com/src/api-reference/travel/itinerary-tmc-thirdparty/index.markdown

 ##  <a name="getlist"></a>GET List of Itineraries

-Retrieves trip summaries for the traveler specified in the OAuth token.
-This endpoint can also be used to get details for trips for a different user or the whole company.
-This is most often done when a Travel Management Company needs to get a list of trips on behalf of a user or company.
-During the request, a user with one of the following user roles from the user's company must authenticate through OAuth: Web Services Administrator for Professional, or Can Administer for Standard.
+This endpoint is used to get a list of trips for a user.
+Do not use this endpoint to get a list of trips for an entire company.
+Subscribe to [Itinerary v4 events](/api-reference/travel/itinerary-v4/v4.itinerary.md) if you need itinerary data for multiple users.

-The response for this function can be divided into pages for easier processing.
+The response can be divided into pages for easier processing.

 ### Parameters